crankycyclops/trogdor-pp/src/trogdord/docs/configuration.md

 ; enabled=false

 ; This is the serialization format that should be used when saving a game's ; state.
-By default, we use json (requires support for the JSON serialization ; driver to be turned on during the compilation of the core library.)
+The two built-in formats (if enabled during compilation) are json ; and sqlite.
 ; format=json
+; format=sqlite

 ; This is the default path where game state is saved.
 Relative paths are based ; on the root directory where trogdord was installed.